minprog/programming-v/30 Problem Sets/005 Problem Set 4/10 Problem Set 4.md

 recursion again?).
 The non-recursive version of this function is much more difficult to understand and code.
 The key to getting the recursion correct is in understanding the seemingly unnecessary parameter 'start'.
-As always with recursion, you should begin by thinking about your base case, the simplest possible sub-problem you will need to solve.
+As always with recursion, you should begin by thinking about your base case, the final step of recursion, when the return statement does not contain a function call.
 What value of start would make a good base case?
-(Hint: the answer is NOT zero.)

 To help you test your code, we’ve given you two simple helper functions:
 *random_string(wordlist, n)* generates n random words from wordlist and returns them in a string.